Hum Tumhare Hain Sanam: Critical reception

-Hum Tumhare Hain Sanam received mixed-to-negative reviews from critics upon release.
-Derek Elley of Variety wrote that "despite a cast that reunites some of Hindi cinema's biggest names, the long-awaited Hum Tumhare Hain Sanam [...] represents a major disappointment."
-Omar Ahmed of Empire Online remarked that "love triangles are a common device in Bollywood flicks, and sadly, Hum Tumhare Hain Sanam has nothing new to offer."
-A critic for Radio Times noted, "Nuance isn't a Bollywood specialty, and there's little in the way of subtle shading here, but, with its impressive all-star cast and songs from some of India's leading composers, this enjoyable melodrama can't be beaten for big, bold emotion."
+Derek Elley of Variety wrote that "Despite a cast that "reunites" some of Hindi cinema's biggest names, the long-awaited Hum Tumhare Hain Sanam which finally premiered in late May, reps a major disappointment.
+Omar Ahmed of Empire Online noted that "Love triangles are a common device in Bollywood flicks, and sadly, Hum Tumhare Hain Sanam has nothing new to offer."
+A critic from Radio Times stated that "Nuance isn't a Bollywood specialty, and there's little in the way of subtle shading here but, with its impressive all-star cast and songs from some of India's leading composers, this enjoyable melodrama can't be beaten for big, bold emotion".
+The Times of India wrote that "The film is a ready reckoner for everything that should be avoided in a good film".

-The Times of India described the film as "a ready reckoner for everything that should be avoided in a good film."
-Anita Bora of Rediff.com gave a more favorable assessment, writing, "A medium-sized dose of love with a big dash of suspicion.
-Add to it several scoops of friendship. [...]
-The premise of the film is simple: jealousy.
-Haven't we all at some point read too much into situations, overreacted, and undergone pangs of jealousy that seem downright silly later?"
+Anita Bora of Rediff.com writes, "A medium-sized dose of love with a big dash of suspicion.
+Add to it several scoops of friendship.
+Towards the end, add a few drops of humor".
+She even says that "The premise of the film is simple.
+Jealousy.
+If you discount the fact the 'falling in love' was instant (but when is it not?), the topic is quite interesting.
+Haven't we all at some point read too much into situations, overreacted, undergone pangs of jealousy that seem downright silly later?"

+Box office

+Hum Tumhare Hain Sanam grossed ₹22.26 crore in India and $2.55 million (₹12.49 crore) in other countries, for a worldwide total of ₹34.76 crore, against its ₹12 crore budget.
+It had a worldwide weekend opening of ₹11.11 crore, and grossed ₹17.23 crore in its first week.